Rootamiunik/Top-100-movie-scrapper/README.md

 # Top-100-movie-scrapper
-A exprimental program teaching lib such as beautyfull soup and selenium requests etc.
+A exprimental program teaching lib such as Beautiful Soup and selenium requests etc.